Academic Year |

 Class Objectives /Class Outline |

-This course will teach the skills of academic research and academic writing.
-It will focus more heavily on one or the other in alternate years.
+This course wil teach the skils of academic research and academic writing.
+It wil focus more heavily on one or the other in alternate years.
 You can therefore choose to take the course in the year that meets your more specific needs.
-You are also welcome to take the course twice to gain a full coverage of both topics, but credit will only be awarded once.
+You are also welcome to take the course twice to gain a full coverage of both topics, but credit wil only be awarded once.

-This year you will review the structure of English language academic writing, and learn to write simple academic essays in English, expressing and supporting your own opinions and referencing external material.
+This year you will review the structure of English language academic writing, and learn to write simple academic essays in English, expressing your own opinions and referencing external material.

 Class Schedule |